TRAP: Hijacking VLA CoT-Reasoning via Adversarial Patches: Real-World Evaluation Details

 \subsection{Real-World Setup}

-As illustrated in Figure~\ref{fig:real_setup}, we use a Franka Panda robotic arm equipped with a parallel gripper and two Intel RealSense D415 cameras mounted at the front and side views, respectively, following the official GraspVLA real-world setup\footnote{\href{https://github.com/MiYanDoris/GraspVLA-real-world-controller}{GraspVLA real-world controller repository}}.
-In addition, the physical adversarial patch, measuring 20 cm × 20 cm, is printed and positioned on the table together with the other objects.
+As illustrated in Fig.~\ref{fig:real_setup}, we use a Franka Panda robotic arm equipped with a parallel gripper and two Intel RealSense D415 cameras mounted at the front and side views, respectively, following the official GraspVLA real-world setup\footnote{\href{https://github.com/MiYanDoris/GraspVLA-real-world-controller}{GraspVLA real-world controller repository}}. \hzx{In the simulation-aligned printed-patch setting, the optimized adversarial patch is printed at 20 cm × 20 cm and placed on the tabletop as a standalone planar patch.
+In the tablecloth-style natural deployment setting, the patch is enlarged to 57 cm × 43 cm and used as a tablecloth, with objects placed on top to introduce realistic clutter and partial occlusion.}